Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Level 15, Thousand Faces.

 Your transformation skills are at their peak and there are not many who can rival you.
-You gain the following benefit:

 * You can transform into any Creature you are familiar with, that has a challenge rating of half your level (rounded up) and is huge or smaller.
 Your statistics change except for your wisdom, Intelligence and Charisma score.
 You don't get any legendary actions or resistances.
 When you drop to zero hit 0 hit points, you revert to your normal form with 0 hit points.
 You can use his feature once and you regain the ability to do so when you finish a long rest.